-If you decide you want to teach in New Zealand, there’s a process to follow that involves four different government agencies.
-Visit Come and teach in New Zealand to find out how to navigate the process for coming to teach in New Zealand.
+If you want to teach in New Zealand visit Come and teach in New Zealand to find out how to navigate the process.

-Immigration rules require that schools give preference to teachers with New Zealand registration who are citizens or permanent residents.
-Schools can only appoint an overseas teacher if they can prove to Immigration New Zealand that a suitably qualified and registered New Zealand candidate cannot be found.
+Immigration rules require that schools and early learning services give preference to teachers with New Zealand registration who are citizens or permanent residents.